robotra/Open-Source-Stroke-Coach/README.md

 ## Software
 Stroke detection is based on the values from teh accelerometer, smoothed by a low pass filter.
 This filtered data is then used to feed a peak detection algorithm, and time between peaks is used to calculate stroke rate.

+## To-do
+* GPS
+* Save to SD card as GPX file
+* Then build out integration to the Strava API